MarkusAstl/SurfaceDataImpl/README.md

 # SurfaceDataImpl

-To run this code move 'SurfaceData' folder into the Build folder of the project.
+To run this code move 'SurfaceData' folder into Build folder of the project.